 - Two discussions about developing respect for the other side of the abortion dispute: Robert Stains from Essential Partners (formerly the Public Conversations Project) and Peter Coleman talking about Essential Partner's work.

-HD4: Respect: Have you done this in a particularly tricky or difficult conflict situation--with someone you really did not respect deep down inside?
-Tell us about what you did and how it worked out.
+Have you done this in a particularly tricky or difficult conflict situation--with someone you really did not respect deep down inside?
 Did it help?
 What did you learn from the experience?
 Alternatively, were you treated with respect when you maybe didn't deserve it (when you messed up)?
 Did that help the situation?
-(Answer below in the comment field, but in order to do that you need to be registered as a MBI Discussant.)
+Send us an email with your answer, and we'll share it here!